arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-13.md

 Not quite. `openingTagP` and `closingTagP` share the same tag name *parser*, not the same tag name *value*.
 Remember?
 A parser is a function eventually returning a parsed value.
 It's not that value.
 It's like a promise of a value.
+Run the very same `tagNameP` on 2 different, valid inputs and you will get 2 different parsed values.

-`tagNameP`, as it is defined, would succeed with *any* sequence of letters. `PemaNgat` would also succeed with *any* sequence of letters.
-Possibly, and most likely, with unrelated ones.
-There is really no connection between the two.
+Indeed: `tagNameP`, as it is defined, would succeed with *any* sequence of letters. `PemaNgat` would also succeed with *any* sequence of letters.
+Possibly, and most likely, with different and unrelated ones.
+The word "unrelated" is the key here: there is really no connection between the two parsers.

 What we would rather do, instead, is to build `closingTagP` as the parser expecting *exactly* the *value* parsed by